The following are frequently asked questions by prospective School of Music graduate students.

 All entering graduate students must take the proficiency exams in music theory and music history prior to initial enrollment.
 The results of these exams are used to advise you regarding any additional course work you may need in those areas to better prepare you for graduate study.
 If you fail all or part of the exams on your initial attempt you may take the parts you failed one additional time.
-You may download review sheets for the proficiency exams at the graduate forms page.
+You may download review sheets for the assessment exams at the graduate music exams preparation.

 I want to pursue a M.M. in Music Therapy but my undergraduate degree is not in music therapy.
 Can I still do this?

 If your undergraduate degree is in music but not in music therapy you may apply for admission to the Music Therapy Equivalency Program.
 In this program you are admitted as a graduate student but take the undergraduate music therapy course sequence leading to Music Therapy Board Certification (MT BC).
 After your initial year you may start taking graduate courses in music therapy, eventually leading to the Masters of Music in Music Therapy degree.
 It usually takes at least three years to complete MT BC and the graduate coursework, not including the thesis.

 Can I transfer graduate credits from another university to my degree program at Western Michigan University?
 If so, how many and what is the procedure?

 You may transfer as many as six approved credits from another university to your graduate degree at Western Michigan University.
 The procedure is to submit a transcript to the graduate coordinator documenting the courses you wish to transfer.
 The graduate coordinator will determine whether to accept the credits and how many credits are eligible for transfer.

 What are the admission procedures for international students?